daviddefitero/fullstackopen-exercises/README.md

-# Full Stack Ppen Exercises 🚀
+# Full Stack Open Exercises 🚀

 Welcome to my repository for the [Full Stack Open](https://fullstackopen.com/) course exercises!
 This space is designed to showcase my progress and demonstrate my skills in modern web development.
 As I progress through the course, I will complete additional parts and keep this repository updated.